-English French Pronunciation
+English French 2 Pronunciation 2

 Hello/Good day Bonjour Bon-zhour

 Thank you Merci Mair-see

 Goodbye Au revoir Oh-reu-vwar

-Shaking hands when greeting clients is often appropriate.
+Shaking hands when greeting community members is often appropriate.

-Be careful not to intimidate your client by making constant eye contact.
-Let the client guide you in the amount of eye contact required.
+Constant eye contact may be seen as intimidating by this community.
+Let the community members guide you in the amount of eye contact required.

-It is important to establish a respectful and trusting relationship between the dietitian and the client to improve compliance with advice.
+It is important to establish a respectful and trusting relationship with community members to increase participation in your program.